Skip to main content

 PDG shortcut

-This mechanism allows one to bypass the predeposit process, enabling a direct deposit to the validator without using PDG initially.
+This mechanism allows one to bypass the predeposit step, enabling a one-transaction direct deposit of up to 2048 ETH (as per EIP-7251) to the validator without using PDG.
+The validator can be linked to the vault after the deposit by submitting proof through the PDG contract.

 Advantages: